-"(i) before any notice to you of the dispute, your use of, or demonstrable preparations to use, the domain name or a name corresponding to the domain name in connection with a bona fide offering of goods or services; or

-(ii) you (as an individual, business, or other organization) have been commonly known by the domain name, even if you have acquired no trademark or service mark rights; or

-(iii) you are making a legitimate noncommercial or fair use of the domain name, without intent for commercial gain to misleadingly divert consumers or to tarnish the trademark or service mark at issue".
+- "(i) before any notice to you of the dispute, your use of, or demonstrable preparations to use, the domain name or a name corresponding to the domain name in connection with a bona fide offering of goods or services; or - (ii) you (as an individual, business, or other organization) have been commonly known by the domain name, even if you have acquired no trademark or service mark rights; or - (iii) you are making a legitimate noncommercial or fair use of the domain name, without intent for commercial gain to misleadingly divert consumers or to tarnish the trademark or service mark at issue."

-In consequence of these administrative proceedings, the Registrar confirmed the name of the domain name registrant as "Wu Yu", which does not provide any suggestion that the Respondent is commonly known by the disputed domain name.
+The publicly available Whols data obscured from public view the name of the underlying registrant of the disputed domain name due to the use of a privacy service.
+In consequence of these proceedings the Registrar identified the registrant as "铜 陈 (Tong Chen)", which does not suggest that the Respondent might be commonly known by the disputed domain name.
 The Panel finds no other evidence that the Respondent might be commonly known by the disputed domain name.